network1211/f5-security-automation-ansible/devsecops/malicious_pod/elk_config/README.md

 ## Configuring the 'Watcher' and 'Logstash' of Elasticsearch

 1. Configuring the 'Watcher' of Kibana
-- You need Elastic Platinum license or Eval license to use this feature on the Kibana.
+- You need an Elastic Platinum license or Eval license to use this feature on the Kibana.
 - Go to Kibana UI.
 - Management -> Watcher -> Create -> Create advanced watcher
-- Copy and paste below json code
+- Copy and paste below JSON code

 ```
 watcher_ocp.json